SWE266-OnlineBankingApp/bankofirvine/README.md

 After login successfully, the user will be directed to the account page.
 One can deposit or withdraw on the right, and the information will be shown on the left-hand side.

-We also offer a comment function in our application.
-When the user clicks on the text "Bank of Irvine" in the account page, he will be directed to a bulletin board, where the user can leave a comment about our service.

 ## 5. Unit tests

 There are two part of testing in this application.